 The repetition of a few weak actions produces habits of weakness.
+Habits of weakness can eventually turn into full-blown addictions, which nobody wants.
+However, when people do become slaves of their own bad habits, it is never too late to seek help from a website such as newlifehabits.com, who can help you rebecome the person you always have been, deep down.
 Most people allow their self-created habits of weakness or failure to enslave them.
 You can save yourself if you have made up your mind to live differently, but your resolution to fight bad habits must be persistent until success is reached.

 Whatever you made yourself in the past, that is what you are now.
 It is you, who, by the secret, invisible traces of your own past actions, have been controlling the power of your present actions.

 It is you who, through the law of cause and effect that governs your actions, ordered yourself to be punished or rewarded.
 You have probably suffered enough.
 It is time now for you to parole yourself from the prison of your own past undesirable habits.
 Since you are the judge, no jail of suffering, poverty, or ignorance can hold you if you are ready to liberate yourself.